zkonduit/ezkl-docs/About_EZKL/RunArgs.md

 ### Batch Size

-Typically in machine learning, models are trained and tested on batches of data.
-Perhaps you want to prove that a model was run on a batch of data rather than a single input batch.
+Perhaps you want to prove that a model was run on a batch of data rather than a single input.
 You can do this with the `--batch-size` flag (default is 1).

 ### Input Visibility